Kangaroob/odin-calculator/README.md

 --Click or tap the i button to see this page

 --If any rounding or truncation occurs in the display, the display screen will turn green to notify you.
+This can happen even if no rounding or truncation occurs in the real equation, but floating point weirdness occurs in the background (see below)

-Any numbers used are rounded to 6 decimal places, but any places beyond that wouldn't be added to the display anyway.
-No additional rounding or truncations occur on the numbers themselves (i.e. what the calculator uses in its equations), only to what is shown in the display.
+--Any numbers used are rounded to 6 decimal places, but any more decimals wouldn't be added to the display anyway.
+Beyond that, no rounding or truncations occur on the numbers themselves (i.e. what the calculator uses in its equations), only to what is shown in the display

---The calculations are as accurate as can be expected with 64-bit floating point numbers.
-As a workaround, in the plus and minus functions x and operandY are both multiplied by 100 and the result is divided by 100.
-In the multiplied by function x and operandY are both multiplied by 100 and the result is divided by 10000.
+--JavaScript uses 64-bit floating point numbers, which can be a bit funky, especially with decimal numbers.
+As a workaround, in the plus and minus functions x and y are both multiplied by 100 and the result is divided by 100.
+In the multiplied by function x and y are both multiplied by 100 and the result is divided by 10000.
 No workaround is currently implemented for the divided by function.
-I belive any further floating point weirdness will be caught due to the final rounding to 6 decimal places.
+I belive any further floating point weirdness will be caught due to the final rounding to 6 decimal places

 --Keyboard support is enabled!
 It is a little weird right now though.
 Notably, the '=' key will call the plus function, since I don't want to hold shift every time I want to use plus while on my laptop and an Enter key is usually accessible from the number pad.
 Take care that you don't have a button you're not meaning to use selected when pressing Enter.
 Other notable keybindings:
     -Enter or Spacebar -> Equals =